aaewarren/ESTEL-DBS/README.md

 This code documents the image pre-processing and connectivity analysis steps relevant to the following paper:

-_The optimal target and connectivity for DBS in Lennox-Gastaut syndrome._
+_The optimal target and connectivity for deep brain stimulation in Lennox-Gastaut syndrome._

 Aaron E.L Warren, Linda J. Dalic, Kristian J. Bulluss, Annie Roten, Wesley Thevathasan, John S. Archer